 The loan is reversed, the lender makes payments to the borrower instead of the borrower making monthly payment to the lender.

-If the you live in the home, you are not required to make a payment until you sell or vacate the home.
-You must remain current on all property taxes, homeowner’s insurance and homeowner’s association dues (if applicable).
+If you live in the home, you are not required to make a payment until you sell or vacate the house.
+You must remain current on all property taxes, homeowner’s insurance, and homeowner’s association dues (if applicable).

-Any homeowner 62 years of age or over looking for a second source of income or finding themselves in the need of cash for health care expenses, paying off other debt or finance home improvements.
+Any homeowner 62 years of age or over, looking for a second source of income, or finding themselves in need of cash for health care expenses, paying off other debt or finance home improvements.
 Some use a reverse mortgage to eliminate their existing mortgage.

 The lender makes payments to the borrower based on a percentage of accumulated home equity.

 When the borrower dies, sells the home or permanently moves out.